The Outdoor Safety Code

 There are many recreational activities in New Zealand that are high-energy, but even the more relaxed activities still require you to understand your limits - your general health, fitness levels and your ability to undertake the activity in the potentially 'worst' conditions, are all factors.

 Make sure you have enough food, equipment, clothing and emergency rations for the worst-case scenario.
 Take an appropriate means of communication.

 Making sure you have the essentials when you travel into the outdoors is an important part of good preparation.
-Be sensible with what you need to bring based on the length of time you are going, the weather conditions, the type of track you are going onto, how you are feeling, and consider what else you may need if you take a wrong turn or get injured.
-Appropriate footwear, communications devices, telling someone, planning your trip/knowing your route, and even ensuring you have core essentials like water supplies, are all important considerations.
-Find out more in the day walk/hiking section or the multi-day tramping sections featured within the Tramping/Walking/Hiking section of this site.
+Be sensible with what you need to bring based on the length of time you are going, the weather conditions, the type of area you are going into, how you are feeling, and consider what else you may need if you take a wrong turn or get injured.
+Appropriate equipment, communications devices, telling someone, planning your trip/knowing your route, and even ensuring you have core essentials like water supplies, are all important considerations depending on the activity that you are undertaking.
+Find out more on the Snow Activities page.